 Life too is an integral part of the Earth system.
 Life affects the carbon, nitrogen, water, oxygen and many other cycles and processes.
+Humans are part of the Earth system and have now become a major driver of change within the system.

 The research shows that human activities are having a profound influence on the global climatic and environmental systems.